 Away from work, but not away from work.
 Sound familiar?
 I’m still (kind of) on my Easter break.
 My son’s still off, so we are having a good amount of family time.
 Swimming and lots of walks.
 Trips to see family and friends.
 But there are plenty of occasions where he’s busy with pals orContinue reading “The editor is on holiday.
 Or is she?”

-Blog: ‘How is it you’ve not had your fill of words after your day job, Claire?’
+‘How is it you’ve not had your fill of words after your day job, Claire?’

 It’s leaving teaching that did it.
 I’ve read SO MUCH MORE since leaving teaching.
 I’ve always read for pleasure, but there were times in the past that I couldn’t focus.
 It’d take me six weeks to read a regular novel that I’d picked for myself.
 (As opposed to what I was teaching in class.)
-TheseContinue reading “Blog: ‘How is it you’ve not had your fill of words after your day job, Claire?’”
+TheseContinue reading “‘How is it you’ve not had your fill of words after your day job, Claire?’”

 The best non-fiction I’ve read this year: ‘Dialogue’ by Robert McKee